european-modelling-hubs/RespiCompass/round1_2425_covid.md

 - We leave the implementation of the vaccination rollout to the discretion of the teams.
 This includes decisions on whether to use constant or time-varying administration rates and whether to administer most doses before the respiratory disease season
 - Functional shape of waning immunity against infection and against severe outcomes (following the specified decrease of immunity against infection within the specified time frame).
 - Impact of seasonality, including seasonal behavioural changes.
+- VEs against other endpoints and VEs relative to immune naive individuals.

 ### Data